easeway/gls/README.md

   The default buffer size is defined in `gls.StackBufferSize`.
   If the stack will become very deep, please tune `gls.StackBufferSize` to a large value in the beginning of your program.

+- Supported platforms and architectures

+  The implementation is a little different on 32-bit/64-bit architectures, because the size of uint passed in the function is different.

 ## License
 MIT